-What is a fingerprint records check?
+1. What is a fingerprint- based criminal history records check?

-A fingerprint records check is conducted using the fingerprints of the individual by the Georgia Bureau of Investigation (GBI) and the Federal Bureau of Investigation (FBI) in response to a request by the Georgia Department of Community Health (DCH).
+A fingerprint-based criminal history records check is a search for criminal history record information based on an individual's biometric data.
+The search is conducted when an individual's fingerprints are submitted to the Georgia Bureau of Investigation (GBI) and the Federal Bureau of Investigation (FBI) in response to a request by the Georgia Department of Community Health (DCH).

-Who must be fingerprinted?
+2. Who must be fingerprinted?